- experiMENTAL

 There's a clear business case for getting better at attribution: you're leaving money on the table

 👋 Hey, it’s Sundar!
-Welcome to experiMENTAL: a weekly newsletter on B2C Marketing & data science how-to guides, frameworks, and stories from 15 years including early Uber.
+Welcome to a paid subscriber only article of experiMENTAL: a weekly newsletter on B2C Marketing & data science how-to guides, frameworks, and stories from 15 years including early Uber.
+Free tier subscribers can continue reading for limited preview of the article.

 Barbara Galiza is marketing analytics consultant helping marketing teams leverage data for better results and founder of 021 Newsletter.